Chakradhar-varma/Stock-Market-Prediction/README.md

 - Model evaluation and performance analysis
 - Visualization of stock price trends

+## Technologies Used
+- Python
+- Jupyter Notebook
+- Pandas & NumPy (for data manipulation)
+- Matplotlib & Seaborn (for data visualization)
+- Scikit-learn (for machine learning models)
+- TensorFlow/Keras (if deep learning models are used)

 ## Requirements
 To run this project, install the following dependencies: